Maria Rubert de Ventós

-Maria Rubert de Ventós (born 1956) is a Spanish architect, winner of the 2004 National Urban Planning Award.
+Maria Rubert de Ventós is a Spanish architect, winner of the 2004 National Urban Planning Award.
 Among other works, she was co-designer of the expansion of the Palacio de las Cortes in 1994 and was project director for the Olympic Village on Barcelona's Avinguda Diagonal.
 In 2011, she became the first female university professor of Urban Planning in Spain.

 Education

 Maria Rubert de Ventós received the title of architect in 1981 at the Escuela Técnica Superior de Arquitectura de Barcelona (ETSAB), where she earned her doctorate in 1991.

 Urban planning career

 Rubert has focused on heritage, public and green spaces, mobility, and transport, especially in the cities of Barcelona, Madrid, and Cartagena, where she has designed management and layout plans.
 Her projects include the 1994 expansion of the Palacio de las Cortes of Madrid (meeting place of the Congress of Deputies), together with Josep Parcerisa and Joan Clos, after winning a competition where 287 proposals were presented.

 She was also the project director for the Olympic Village on Barcelona's Avinguda Diagonal, the layout of the Besòs-Mar area, the 22@ Perú-Pere IV plan, the expansion project of Cartagena, and the urban center of Pineda de Mar.

 She received the 2004 National Urbanism Award of Spain in the Journalistic Initiative category from the Ministry of Housing for her contributions to public knowledge and debate on subjects pertaining to the city of Barcelona.